gaarbelaez/gaarbelaez.github.io/index.md

 ---
 ## About me

-Hi, I'm Giovanny.
+Hi, my name is Giovanny Arbelaez.
 I'm a researcher working on new product development acceptance assessment.
+I currently work at the [Lorraine Fab Living Lab](http://lf2l.fr "lf2l") as a Research associate.

 ## Research interest